javl/genderSwap/README.md

 GenderSwap is a browser plugin which replaces words referring to men with their female equivalent, and vice versa.

 Simply substituting one gender for another changes many news posts and articles into oddly distorted texts.

-For instance, we are not surprised when we read about women being harassed while walking down the street, but swap genders and things start sounding strange and stop 'making sense': "Whenever I bring up the topic of street harassment with women, they tell me they just don’t see it.
-Literally: When they’re walking down the street with a man, other women don’t make a noise." [[Amanda Hess, Slate.com, Oct 28 2014](http://www.slate.com/blogs/xx_factor/2014/10/28/street_harassment_video_a_hidden_camera_records_what_women_go_through_on.html)]
+_Susan Patton, author of “Marry Smart,” urges men to put family before career, because timing, like any successful endeavor, is everything.
+“Gentlemen, work can wait, fertility won’t, so spend your 20s landing a wife, not climbing the corporate ladder,” he said._ [Kerima Greene, CNBC, 2014](http://www.cnbc.com/id/101817054)

 genderSwap helps to view these situations we are used to from another angle.